Skip to main content

 Rolling Window

 Analytics show aggregated data over a fixed time period (e.g., last 30 days) that updates as time progresses.
 Each time you view analytics, you see data for the most recent period.
-Think of it like a conveyor belt - old data falls off the end, new data gets added at the front.
+Older data falls out of the window as newer data is added.

 Lifetime

 Analytics show a snapshot of cumulative totals from when the post or profile was created up to the current moment.
 These values represent the current state and will continue to grow over time.
-Think of it like an odometer - it only goes up.
-Nothing new.
-But now you know the vocabulary.
+These values usually only increase, unless the platform removes or recalculates engagement.

 Raw Analytics Data

-In addition to the parsed analytics data described above, raw analytics data is also available via the dedicated raw endpoints.
-Raw analytics contain the unparsed, original data returned directly from each platform’s API.
+In addition to the parsed analytics data described above, raw analytics data is available through dedicated raw endpoints.
+Raw analytics contain the raw payload we store for the snapshot.
+Depending on the platform, this can be the original API response, a flat metric object built from platform insights, or a platform payload plus a computed summary.
 This includes:

 • Platform-specific metrics that may not be mapped to our standard schema